COMP1511UNSW/dcc/README.md

     Error: free not called for memory allocated with malloc in function main in leak.c at line 3.

+# Output checking

+dcc can check a program's output is correct.
+If a program outputs an incorrect line, the program is stopped.
+A description of why the output is incorrect is printed.
+The current execution location is shown with the current values of variables & expressions.

+The environment variable DCC_EXPECTED_STDOUT should be set to the expected output.

+If `DCC_IGNORE_CASE` is true, case is ignored when checking expected output.
+Default false.

+`DCC_IGNORE_WHITE_SPACE` is true, white space is ignored when checking expected output.
+Default false.

+`DCC_IGNORE_TRAILING_WHITE_SPACE` is true, trailing white space is ignored when checking expected output.
+Default true.

+`DCC_IGNORE_EMPTY_LINES` is true, empty lines are ignored when checking expected output.
+Default false.

+`DCC_COMPARE_ONLY_CHARACTERS` is set to a non-empty string, the characters not in the string are ignored when checking expected output.
+New-lines can not be ignored.

+`DCC_IGNORE_CHARACTERS` is set to a non-empty string, the characters in the string are ignored when checking expected output.
+New-lines can not be ignored.

+`DCC_IGNORE_CHARACTERS` and `DCC_IGNORE_WHITE_SPACE`  take precedence over `DCC_COMPARE_ONLY_CHARACTERS`

+Environment variables are considered true if their value is a non-empty string starting with a character other than '0', 'f' or 'F'.
+They are considered false otherwise.

 # Local Variable Use After Function Return Detection

     $ dcc --use_after_return bad_function.c